ErnestasJa/st_irc/README.md

 About
 ======
-ST_IRC is a simple twitch irc client written in python, using gtk3 for gui ST_IRC is meant only to be used to connect to single irc network (such as Twitch.tv)
+ST_IRC is a simple twitch irc client written in python, using gtk3 for gui.
+ST_IRC is meant only to be used to connect to single irc network (such as Twitch.tv)

 Usage